cph-cachet/cognition_package/README.md

 Cognition Package is a Flutter [package](https://pub.dartlang.org/packages/cognition_package) for building cognitive tests for study apps on Android and iOS built using [CARP Research Package](https://pub.dartlang.org/packages/research_package).

-The overarching goal of the Cognition Package is to enable developers and researchers to design and build cross-platform (iOS and Android) cognitive assessment applications that rely on validated gold-standard cognitive tests.
+The overarching goal of Cognition Package is to enable developers and researchers to design and build cross-platform (iOS and Android) cognitive assessment applications that rely on validated gold-standard cognitive tests.
 When combined with [Research Package](https://pub.dartlang.org/packages/research_package), Cognition Package meets the requirements of most scientific research, including capturing participant consent, extensible input tasks, and the security and privacy needs necessary for IRB approval.

 Cognition Package is a Flutter implementation of a Cognitive test battery including 14 validated gold-standard cognitive tests spanning all 8 Neurocognitive domains: